jankazil/Arotake/README.md

 ## Overview

-The toolkit provides analysis scripts for working with NOAA HRRR contiguous United States surface forecasts and NOAA ISD-Lite surface observations, organized by U.S. Regional Transmission Organization (RTO) and Independent System Operator (ISO) regions:
+The toolkit provides top level scripts for working with NOAA HRRR contiguous United States surface forecasts and NOAA ISD-Lite surface observations, organized by U.S. Regional Transmission Organization (RTO) and Independent System Operator (ISO) regions:

 - **Construct_ISDLite_data_netCDF_for_RTO_ISO_regions.py**
   Downloads ISD-Lite station metadata, filters stations by location and data availability, assigns stations to RTO/ISO regions, generates a regional station map, downloads the observations (optionally in parallel), and saves region-specific NetCDF files with observations.
 This needs to be done only once per time range.